The number 1 thing that makes us happy

 As a member of the legal profession, you have the opportunity to have many different kinds of relationships—with your co-workers, the public, your colleagues.
 You most likely understand the importance of relationships and how they can affect your well-being.
 But it is also important to note that no one is happy all the time.
 We will all have challenges and setbacks, and that is ok.
 Investing in your relationships with others can help you cope, learn and grow.

-If you or someone you know is struggling with mental health or substance use issues, contact the Judicial Advisory Group, a peer-based confidential assistance group that helps judges and magistrates with personal and professional issues.
+If you are a judge or a magistrate and you are struggling, or if you know a co-worker who is having problems with mental health and/or substance use, contact the Judicial Advisory Group, a peer-based confidential assistance group that helps judges and magistrates with personal and professional issues.
 For more information, go to www.ohiolap.org/judges or call (800) 348-4343.